michael-bmstu/michael-bmstu/README.md

 ### [RuCode (5-th place), 2022](https://github.com/michael-bmstu/RuCode_2022)
 This repository presents a solution to the task "determining the color of a car" of the artificial intelligence track of the [RuCode](https://rucode.net/) 2022 festival.

-I built a pipeline to teach the ResNet101 model using photos of cars of different colors.
+I built a pipeline to train the ResNet101 model using photos of cars of different colors.
+As a result of training, the quality of the model reached the value = 0.9856 of the metric f1-score.

 ### [Hinge Knitter, 2021](https://github.com/michael-bmstu/HingeKnitter)